questbook/qb-api/README.md

 3. Run `sls offline` and wait for the TypeScript to compile.
 4. The API is ready to be tested.

+## How to deploy to Serverless
+1. Make sure you have the AWS Credentials set
+2. Run `sls deploy`

 ## Endpoint Information

 ### `/zapier/v1/:chain/:event`